Facundo Oreja

-Facundo Julián Oreja (born 14 June 1982) is an Argentine professional footballer who plays as a right-back.
+Facundo Julián Oreja (born 14 June 1982) is an Argentine football coach and former player who played as a right-back.
+He is the current assistant manager of Portuguese club Porto.

 Career

-Aldosivi were Oreja's first club, who he played for from 2002 to 2008 and scored two goals in one hundred and fifty-one appearances in Torneo Argentino A and Primera B Nacional.
+Aldosivi were Oreja's first club, which he played for from 2002 to 2008 and scored two goals in one hundred and fifty-one appearances in Torneo Argentino A and Primera B Nacional.
 In 2008, Oreja signed for Primera B Metropolitana side Nueva Chicago.
 He went on to feature thirty-three times and score one goal (vs. Brown) as Nueva Chicago finished 2nd in 2008–09.
 Further moves to San Martín and Ferro Carril Oeste in Primera B Nacional followed between 2009 and 2012, during which time he made a total of eighty-eight appearances along with two goals.
 On 5 July 2012, Oreja joined fellow Primera B Nacional side Gimnasia y Esgrima.

 He played in thirty-six fixtures in his first season with Gimnasia y Esgrima, 2012–13, which concluded with promotion to the Argentine Primera División.
 In the Primera División, Oreja featured one hundred and twenty-one times for the club across his first five seasons in Argentina's top-flight.
 On 23 June 2019, after two hundred and twenty-one appearances for the La Plata club, Oreja agreed to depart by penning a contract with Barracas Central of Primera B Nacional.
 He left the club by the end of his contract in the summer 2020.